Welfare / Poverty

 Office of Family Assistance, Administration for Children & Families – programs include Temporary Assistance for Needy Families (TANF), American Recovery and Reinvestment (TANF Emergency Contingency Fund) and Healthy Marriage, Washington, DC.

 Parents Organizing for Welfare and Economic Rights (POWER) – an organization of low-income parents and allies advocating for a strong social safety net while working toward a world where children and care giving are truly valued, and the devastation of poverty has been eradicated, Olympia, WA.

-Spotlight on Poverty and Opportunity – foundations is a non-partisan initiative that brings together diverse perspectives from the political, policy, advocacy and foundation communities to find genuine solutions to the economic hardship confronting millions of Americans.
-Through the ongoing exchange of ideas, research and data, Spotlight seeks to inform the policy debate about reducing poverty and increasing opportunity in the United States.
+Spotlight on Poverty and Opportunity: The Source for News, Ideas and Action – is a non-partisan initiative that brings together diverse perspectives from the political, policy, advocacy and foundation communities to find genuine solutions to the economic hardship confronting millions of Americans.
+Through the ongoing exchange of ideas, research and data, Spotlight seeks to inform the policy debate about reducing poverty and increasing opportunity in the United States, Washington, DC.

 Spotlight on the States – state and local governments, community-based organizations and other non-profits play a significant role in implementing policies and programs to reduce poverty and promote opportunity.
 This website features a map which allows you to hover over a state to get a snapshot of poverty statistics in the state, then click or use the drop-down menu to access information and resources, news articles and links to learn more about state efforts to reduce poverty.

 for Needy Families, Texas Health and Human Services Commission, Austin, TX.

 for Needy Families (TANF) Emergency Fund, Center for Law and Social Policy, Washington, DC.